Suyo-Team/yac_test/README.md

 1. See the proyect running in production in the [following link to AWS](http://yactest-env.eba-pdhg7uqt.us-east-2.elasticbeanstalk.com/)

 2. To run it locally, you need to have DOCKER  installed in your machine.
+After you've installed docker, you need to install ```docker-compose```, you can use 'pip' for this pourpose:

+    ```pip install docker-compose```

-After you've installed docker, clone this repo, go to the root directory, and run:
+    Then, clone this repo, go to the root directory, and run:

     ```docker-compose up```